gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

 ---
-title: Working with GemFire APIs
+title: Working with [vmware-gemfire-short-name] APIs
 ---

 <!--